-First Belong To God
+First Belong To God 2024/2025

 INTRODUCTION

-Ivereigh’s original offering, and this book, also draw considerably on the insights and writings of renowned spiritual director St. Ignatius of Loyola, founder of the Jesuits.
-More specifically Ivereigh adopts an ‘eight-day’ thematic structure (see below) greatly favoured by Jesuits and others skilled in helping women and men deepen their relationship with God.
+When crafting the book Ivereigh adopted an ‘eight-day’ thematic structure (see below).
+In doing so he was adopting an approach greatly favoured by Jesuits and others skilled in helping women and men deepen their relationship with God.

 One of the wonderful consequences of Ivereigh’s endeavours is a book laden with possibility by way of supporting the committed reader deepen their relationship with God, as well as grow in recognising the will of God in their lives.